 Think about this for a moment.

-Electronic identity documents such as national ID cards or ePassports equipped with a microprocessor and secure applications offer an additional dimension of security to the physical features.
+Electronic identity documents such as national ID cards or ePassports equipped with a microprocessor and secure applications offer an additional security dimension to the physical features.

 Why?

-It is because secured digital data is virtually impossible to alter and allows reliable automated verification and easy machine readability.
+Secured digital data is virtually impossible to alter, allowing reliable automated verification and easy machine readability.

-The micro-controller included in the passport, for example, represents a highly secure feature in itself.
+For example, the microcontroller included in the passport represents a highly secure feature.

 The best part?

-If a counterfeiter successfully manages to change the portrait and citizen information on the data page, the data in the chip cannot be accessed and altered.
+If a counterfeiter successfully changes the portrait and citizen information on the data page, the data in the chip cannot be accessed and altered.

 Any tampering attempt can be detected since the altered data will not compute correctly, as it has not been signed and authorized by the Issuing Authority.